IamZenDevX/Product-Management-System/README.md

 <h1 align="left">Product-Management-System</h1>
 <h2 align="left">Introduction:</h2>

-The **Product Management System** is a comprehensive platform designed to manage products, providers, and categories.
-The system allows administrators to efficiently manage a wide range of products, track the suppliers/providers, and categorize items for easy navigation and organization.
-This repository provides the backend and frontend components to handle CRUD operations for products, categories, and providers.
+The Product Management System is a Comprising a complete platform targeted to handle goods, vendors, and categories, the Product Management System lets managers monitor suppliers or vendors, effectively handle a wide spectrum of items, and classify objects for basic access and organization.
+From this source frontend and backend components enable item, category, and supplier CRUD operations control.

 <h2 align="left">Key Features:</h2>

 1. **Category Management**
     - Create, update, delete, and list product categories.
-    - Categorize products for efficient browsing and filtering.
+    - Sort everything for simple reading and filtering needs.
 2. **Product Management**
-    - Add, update, delete, and list products.
+    - Add, change, classify objects in Product Regulation.
-    - Assign each product to a category and associate it with a provider.
+    - Sort every good and trace it back to a vendor.
-    - Store detailed product information (e.g., price, description, stock level).
+    - Save complete product details including pricing, description, stock level.
-    - Search and filter products based on category, provider, or keywords.
+    - Depending on category, manufacturer, or keyword, sear and filter products.
 3. **Provider Management**
-    - Manage providers/suppliers by adding and updating provider information.
+    - Change and add provider data to facilitate vendor or supplier management.
-    - Associate products with specific providers.
+    - Associate particular products with particular companies.
-    - List products supplied by a particular provider.
+    - List specific items a given seller carries on hand.
 <h2 align="left">Tools Used:</h2>

 ![Zendevx Technology](https://github.com/user-attachments/assets/36c979fe-929e-44a4-8958-9c15dc466e35)